 What are the benefits of PAS 128: 2022?

 Despite these requirements of HSG47 and PAS 128 there are still thousands of utility strikes annually across the UK.
-Each of which not only carry the risk of injury, but also the significant cost of repairs and the reputational damage associated with service disruption for customers.
+Each of which not only carry the risk of injury, but also the significant cost of repairs and the reputation damage associated with service disruption for customers.

 Using the approach set out in PAS 128:2022 has many benefits.
 These include: